-Sara is a Post-Doc Research Fellow with a passion for improving the health and wellbeing of vulnerable communities through evidence-based and tailored health service delivery.
+Sara is Program Lead, RISE Team (Research, Innovate, Strengthen, Embed) at the National Drug and Alcohol Research Centre (NDARC), UNSW.
+She has passion for improving the health and wellbeing of vulnerable communities through evidence-based and tailored health service delivery.
+Her program is focused on preventing harms from alcohol and other drugs in rural and regional NSW and working collaboratively with communities to tailor health services to their setting.
 Her PhD research focused on facilitators to conducting high-quality and culturally-appropriate research focused on strengthening wellbeing with Aboriginal and Torres Strait Islander communities.
 She has research experience working on qualitative designs, embedding evaluations into service delivery and RCTs.

-Her current research is focused improving health service delivery to meet the needs of people with substance use problems.
+Her current research is focused improving health service delivery to meet the needs of people with alcohol and other drug use problems.
 She has an interest in novel approaches to service evaluation, using routinely collected data and pragmatic trial designs.

 Sara is a Registered Nurse with clinical experience in renal dialysis units in far north Queensland.
 She has a Masters of Public Health and Tropical Medicine and has worked in the Philippines and the Pacific on several programs including communicable disease control and maternal and child health.
 She has also worked on health promotion programs in Australia.

 2022 CIA - South West Sydney Primary Health Network Tender "Evaluation of Psychoeducation Modules for Drug and Alcohol Support Service Summary"

 2019 CIA - NDARC Seed Funding Application "Early intervention for unhealthy alcohol use among older Aboriginal and Torres Strait Islander peoples: using the Grog Survey App"